Fellowship of God

 All of us who see and don’t just look at things casually can taste something of God in nature.
 In every conversation we enjoy, God has been tasted.
 Every feast we serve or dinner we take gratefully and smilingly, God has been there as the ground of all the sweetness of the experience.
 Occasionally perhaps all of us have some special moments or experiences which we cherish for sheer intensity and the power to explode our ego.
 In these epiphanies that may be occasioned by seeing beautiful things or listening to beautiful sounds or may be by no apparent cause, we get peep into the secret garden of mysticism, the full fledged discipline or science of tasting God.

 Let us try to understand how we participate as invited guests in the grand celebration.
 Moses asked God what should he tell to Pharaoh when asked who sent him.
 God said “I am that am.”
 Who is not absolutely certain that he or she is and who has ever been able to capture this I am ness?
 God is ‘I am ness’ we know from within and of this no sane man is doubtful.
 No atheist doubts God in this sense.
 Atheists are not fools and only the fools have said in their hearts that there is no God as the Bible says.
 I think in light of these statements the Quranic dictum ‘they didn’t deceive God but deceived only themselves’ is understood.
+Artists live by tasting Him.
+Those who are sensitive to the aesthetic richness of the sounds of Quran recitation and na’ts, or know how to offer nimaz-i-shouq, keep tasting it.
+Listening to great Qari is a rare feast from heaven.
+Mystics are entirely consumed in this tasting.
+Prophets preach only after first hand tasting of God.

 Love saves the world and not religion as popularly understood but the question is what is love and wherefrom does it come.
 Christ’s and Sufism's definition of God is that He is love.
 Love flowers into compassion to become the central tenet of Buddhism.